Tandem training flights - PG or PPG

 Contact us to schedule a training/discovery tandem flight.
 At this time, all tandems are being done by instructor Britton Shaw.

 In order to get ready, please study the following to learn about the basic things that happen in a tandem flight.
 The most important difference between powered and non-powered tandems is that PPG tandems usually require a much longer run to get airborne.
 A minor difference is that we do powered (PPG) tandems very early in the morning, usually at dawn.
 Free flight (PG) tandems are best done in the late afternoon, when conditions are milder but there is still some active air.

 Here are the steps we go through in order to fly tandem.
 "PIC" refers to the "pilot in command", he is the one controlling the flight.
 "STU" refers to the passenger, the student being trained.
 Download this page, print it out, and bring it to your tandem lesson.

 We will agree to the time and place where the tandem will take place.
-Free-flight tandem passengers MUST wear protective eyewear to protect the eyes from an unexpected release of the tow bridle from the tow line.
+Free-flight tandem passengers MUST wear protective eyewear if we tow.
+If it is a mountain launch, eyewear protection is not required but still advised.
 In rugged environments, knee pads, elbow pads and gloves are strongly recommended.
-Please check with us if there are any questions.
+Please check with us if you have any any questions.

 At the flying site, the STU will read and execute our release of liability and waiver (RWA).
 If it is a non-powered flight, the STU will also complete a (30) day temporary membership application in USHPA, our national paragliding organization, just before the flight begins.
-All students must download, print, read, date, read, and execute the PASA and USHPA RWA's.
+All students must download, print, read, date, read, execute, and return to us the PASA-USHPA waivers.

 The PIC will inform the STU of the FAA requirements for tandem flights which operate under a special exemption granted by the FAA as follows: